tulip-control/tulip-control/doc/tutorial.rst

   - (discrete) environment state, and
   - specification.

-Here, `discrete` state refer to the state that can take only a finite number of possible values while `continuous` state refer to the state that can take an infinite number of possible values, e.g., the position of the car.
+Here, `discrete` state refers to the state that can take only a finite number of possible values while `continuous` state refers to the state that can take an infinite number of possible values, e.g., the position of the car.
 The `environment` state is related to factors over which the system does not have control such as the position of an obstacle and the outside